Borneo Travel Guide

-As if this wasn’t enough, you’ll also explore record breaking caves, trek through pristine rainforests, and enjoy superb coastal regions, with world-class diving and deserted beaches.
-With an excellent infrastructure, it is easy to travel in Borneo by either road or by using short flights - and you’re looking at a phenomenal holiday experience.
+As if pristine rainforest wasn’t enough, the island boasts record-breaking caves, impressive climbs and treks, and superb coastal regions with world-class diving and deserted sandy beaches.
+Add an excellent infrastructure - it’s easy to travel in Borneo by either road or by using short flights - and you’re looking at a phenomenal holiday experience.